 But why do fine chocolate makers who add vanilla in their chocolate keep using real vanilla?

-Why specialty/fine chocolate makers like to opt for real vanilla
+Why specialty/fine chocolate makers prefer to opt for real vanilla

 Both natural vanilla extract and artificial vanillin options are added to a whole range of food and beverage products in concentrations depending on the product category, from 0.005% up 0.1%.